colinrozzi/fs-mcp-server/SPECIFICATION.md

 2. Validate that the resulting path is contained within at least one of the designated allowed directories
 3. Reject any attempts to access paths outside the allowed directories with appropriate error messages

+### Path Requirements

+All file and directory paths must be specified as **full absolute paths**.
+The server validates that these paths are within at least one of the configured allowed directories to be accessible.

 ### Configuration

 The allowed directories can be specified through: